CumulusNetworks/docs/content/cumulus-netq-410/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{<tab "Cluster">}}

 Run the `netq upgrade` command, specifying the current version's tarball and your cluster's virtual IP address.
-The virtual IP address must be allocated from the same subnet used for your master and worker nodes.
+The virtual IP address must be:

+- An unused IP address allocated from the same subnet assigned to the default interface for your master and worker nodes.
+The default interface is the interface you specified in the `netq install` {{<link url="install#netq-install-cluster-full" text="command">}}.
+- A different IP address than the primary IP assigned to the default interface.

 ```
 cumulus@<hostname>:~$ netq upgrade bundle /mnt/installables/NetQ-4.10.0-opta.tgz cluster-vip <vip-ip>